PedanticHacker/ReChess/README.md

 ![ReChess on Windows 11](https://github.com/user-attachments/assets/9068be9e-5072-4110-acce-b41aca94f410 "ReChess on Windows 11")
 *Changing the settings.*

 ![ReChess on Windows 11](https://github.com/user-attachments/assets/5f0ee0cd-3ece-42b8-86dd-54e293b8449b "ReChess on Windows 11")
-*Selecting a move from the chess notation table.*
+*Selecting a move from the table view.*

 ![ReChess on Windows 11](https://github.com/user-attachments/assets/0a66f227-d200-4e5a-96ab-40065fd4b9b7 "ReChess on Windows 11")
 *Analyzing a position with the default Stockfish 17 chess engine.*

 ![ReChess on Windows 11](https://github.com/user-attachments/assets/d6490aee-9936-4c92-810b-72c39ccff316 "ReChess on Windows 11")
 *Promoting a white pawn to a queen, a rook, a bishop, or a knight.*